uvalib/tracksys/README.md

 ### Other dependencies
 * MySQL 5.6.27 (later version will not work!)
 * imagemagick (http://www.imagemagick.org/script/binary-releases.php.
 Use brew for OSX)
+* On OSX, image magick will also need Ghostscript and FreeType (brew install freetype;  brew install gs)
 * Kakadu (No version for OSX; imagemagick used instead. www.kakadusoftware.com/)
 * ActiveMQ version 5.8.0 (http://activemq.apache.org/activemq-580-release.html)